hupili/snsapi/app/forwarder/README.md

 You can preview the effect from the screenshots.

-Configure Sina Weibo to be one in channel, and QQ Microblog to be one out channel.
+Configure Sina Weibo to be one in channel, and Tencent Weibo to be one out channel.
 Invoke `python forwarder.py` and pass all the authorization.
 It forwards the first message: